ChenghaoMou/chenghaomou.github.io/posts/a-practical-survey-on-faster-and-lighter-transformers.md

 - We do not fully understand how any why attention works
 - We generally could not evaluate them all when proposing new changes
 - One technique is not enough, people combine more and more into one model ([[switch-transformers]] combines distillation, MoE, mixed-precision)
-- We should report not only the theoretical compelxity but also FLOPs, wall-clock time, memory footprint (cloud infra cost as well?)
+- We should report not only the theoretical complexity but also FLOPs, wall-clock time, memory footprint (cloud infra cost as well?)
 - No modification so far generalize well for various tasks
 - Large models do perform well, but we need lighter and faster ones for wider applications, lower $\mathit{CO}_2$ emissions and costs

 > Nonetheless, a clear trend emerges from Long-Range Arena: sparse attention is the best performing approach, kernel attention is the fastest, and low-rank factorization is the lightest.
-The two best performing models are BigBird and Longformer, both based on the sparse attention, with BigBird outperforming the vanilla Transformer; the two fastest models are the Performer and the linear Transformer, both based on kernel attention; the lightest model is the Linformer which uses lowrank factorization.
+The two best performing models are BigBird and Longformer, both based on the sparse attention, with BigBird outperforming the vanilla Transformer; the two fastest models are the Performer and the linear Transformer, both based on kernel attention; the lightest model is the Linformer which uses low-rank factorization.